South Australian Deposit History

 SOUTH AUSTRALIA HAS A LONG TRADITION OF DEPOSIT INCENTIVE

-Container Deposit Legislation was introduced into State Parliament in 1976 principally to reduce littering and encourage recycling.
+Building on the history of recycling and the Oregon model, South Australian Parliament passed the Beverage Container Act 1975, which commenced operation in January 1977.
+The Legislation was principally introduced to reduce littering and encourage recycling.
 A value added benefit was that aluminum cans and glass bottles were also collected in large volumes and recycled.
-In latter years stronger emphasis has been placed on resource recovery.
+In later years, stronger emphasis has been placed on resource recovery.

 South Australia is among the world leaders in beverage container recovery and this record is the envy of other States of Australia and has placed South Australia far ahead of the recovery percentage targeted by the Australian and New Zealand Environment Conservation Council (ANZECC).